intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 computer systems for security reasons (see for example {{?IOTSU=RFC8240}}).

-## Error Handling

-Ideally, specifications include rules for consistent handling of aberrant conditions as well as expected.
-This increases the changes that implementations have interoperable handling of unusual conditions.

-Choosing to generate fatal error for unspecified conditions instead of attempting error recovery can ensure that faults receive attention.
-Fatal errors can provide excellent motivation to address a problem if they are sufficiently rare.

 ## Feedback from Implementations

 Automated error reporting mechanisms in protocol implementations allows for